 CLP updated its Climate Vision 2050 to accelerate decarbonisation of the business.
 The Group committed to achieving net-zero greenhouse gas emissions across the value chain by 2050.
-Coalfired generation assets will be phased out by 2040, a decade earlier than previously pledged.
+Coal-fired generation assets will be phased out by 2040, a decade earlier than previously pledged.
 In the interim, the Group has set new science-based targets for 2030 and strengthened its 2040 targets to align with the goal of limiting global warming to well-below 2°C above pre-industrial levels.
 EnergyAustralia released an update to its Climate Change Statement reinforcing the commitments it made in 2020 to net-zero emissions by 2050.

 Climate Vision 2050 was updated following a strategic review this year.
 The review considered a comprehensive range of factors including the latest climate science, technology trends, the regulatory environment, the risks and opportunities to the business as well as the views of key internal and external stakeholders.
-CLP remains committed to strengthening its decarbonisation targets at least output fuer ware in recommiting of the need to align with the least every five years, in recognition of the need to align with the goal of limiting global warming to 1.5°C, and the future evolution of government climate policies and technological advancements.
+CLP remains committed to strengthening its decarbonisation targets at least every five years, in recognition of the need to align with the goal of limiting global warming to 1.5°C, and the future evolution of government climate policies and technological advancements.